WWE Royal Rumble lineup: Four title matches, updated Royal Rumble match entrants, new match stipulations, and more - Pro Wrestling Dot Net

 -Becky Lynch vs. Asuka for the Raw Women’s Championship.

--The 30-Woman Royal Rumble (Entrants: Charlotte Flair, Alexa Bliss, Nikki Cross, Sarah Logan).
+-The 30-Woman Royal Rumble (Entrants: Charlotte Flair, Natalya, Alexa Bliss, Nikki Cross, Sarah Logan).

--The 30-Man Royal Rumble (Entrants: Brock Lesnar, Roman Reigns, King Corbin, Dolph Ziggler, Shinsuke Nakamura, Braun Strowman, Erick Rowan, AJ Styles, Randy Orton, Elias, Rey Mysterio, Ricochet, Drew McIntyre, Otis, Tucker, Rusev, Bobby Lashley, Aleister Black, Buddy Murphy, Seth Rollins, Kevin Owens, Samoa Joe).
+-The 30-Man Royal Rumble (Entrants: Brock Lesnar, Roman Reigns, King Corbin, Dolph Ziggler, Shinsuke Nakamura, Braun Strowman, Kofi Kingston, Big E, Erick Rowan, AJ Styles, Randy Orton, Elias, Rey Mysterio, Ricochet, Drew McIntyre, Otis, Tucker, Rusev, Bobby Lashley, Aleister Black, Buddy Murphy, Seth Rollins, Kevin Owens, Samoa Joe).

 -Andrade vs. Humberto Carrillo for the U.S. Championship.